Disc brake

-A disc brake is a type of brake that uses the calipers to squeeze pairs of pads against a disc or a "rotor" to create friction.
+A disc brake is a type of brake that uses the calipers to squeeze pairs of pads against a disc (sometimes called a [brake] rotor) to create friction.
+There are two basic types of brake pad friction mechanisms: abrasive friction and adherent friction.
 This action slows the rotation of a shaft, such as a vehicle axle, either to reduce its rotational speed or to hold it stationary.
-The energy of motion is converted into waste heat which must be dispersed.
+The energy of motion is converted into heat, which must be dissipated to the environment.
+Disc brakes are found in more sophisticated automobiles and are more expensive to manufacture than a drum brake.
+Disc brakes are also found on a higher end bicycle.

-Hydraulically actuated disc brakes are the most commonly used form of brake for motor vehicles, but the principles of a disc brake are applicable to almost any rotating shaft.
-The components include the disc, master cylinder, and caliper, which contains at least one cylinder and two brake pads on both sides of the disc.
+Hydraulically actuated disc brakes are the most commonly used mechanical device for slowing motor vehicles.
+The principles of a disc brake apply to almost any rotating shaft.
+The components include the disc, master cylinder, and caliper, which contain at least one cylinder and two brake pads on both sides of the rotating disc.